-- We can only consider complaints about operators registered under the Postal Industry Ombudsman Scheme.
+- We can only consider complaints about operators registered under the Postal Industry Ombudsman Scheme (listed above).

 - We are unlikely to investigate if the provider’s actions or decision comply with its terms and conditions.
 Read our FAQs on common postal complaints before you lodge your complaint.

 - Lodge a complaint with us via our online complaint form.